alexch/codelikethis/public/lessons/javascript/scope.md

 JavaScript also supports *closure scope*

-Which means that variables visible where a function is defined are also visible to the new function body
+Meaning, variables that are visible where a function is defined are also visible to the new function's body

 ```javascript
 // Outer function definition